CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [How to serve serverless](http://developer.telerik.com/content-types/tutorials/serve-serverless-examples-azure/) - How to serve serverless with Azure examples.
 - [Build a serverless Twilio SMS + call forwarding bot](https://hackernoon.com/build-a-serverless-twilio-sms-call-forwarding-bot-in-7-minutes-using-node-js-stdlib-411697c3cc1b) - Tutorial on how to build a serverless Twilio SMS + call forwarding bot in 7 minutes.
 - [Web auth with AWS Lambda and API Gateway](https://www.sandersdenardi.com/aws-lambda-api-auth/) - Tutorial on how to do web authentication with AWS Lambda and API Gateway.
-- [Why go serverless?](http://blog.backand.com/why-go-serverless/) - Post which explaines why one should consider to go serverless.
+- [Why go serverless?](http://blog.backand.com/why-go-serverless/) - Post which explains why one should consider to go serverless.
 - [Event-driven processing with Serverless and DynamoDB streams](https://serverless.com/blog/event-driven-architecture-dynamodb/) - How to setup an event-driven data processing pipeline with the Serverless Framework and DynamoDB streams.
 - [Serverless v1.16.0](https://serverless.com/blog/serverless-v1.16.0/) - Announcement blog post for Serverless Framework v1.16.0.
 - [How do different factors affect Lambda cold starts?](https://read.acloud.guru/does-coding-language-memory-or-package-size-affect-cold-starts-of-aws-lambda-a15e26d12c76) - Post on how language, memory and package size affect AWS Lambda cold starts.